Making a Successful Website

 Website Statistics Definitions

-Several different terms are used to quantify the popularity of a website.
-Owing to different statistical data of tools and to different methods of counting, any figures are subject to vary considerably.
-For example, the reactions on server timeouts or on incomplete loading of pages may differ.
+Several indicators are used to quantify the popularity of a website.
+Owing to different statistical data of tools and to different methods of counting, figures from different sources are subject to vary considerably.
+For example, the reactions to server timeouts or to incomplete loading of pages may differ.
 Usually the most reliable statistical data is the log file of the very server on which the webspace resides.
 The following figures and much more can be derived from such a log file.

 Traffic